nsone/pktvisor/README.md

 * CMake >= 3.13 (`cmake`)
 * C++ compiler supporting C++17

-For the list of packages included by conan, see [conanfile.txt](conanfile.txt)
+For the list of packages included by conan, see [conanfile.py](conanfile.py)

 #### Building